-Library Serials Dept University of Toronto TORONTO ON M5S 1A5 c/o Refugee Documentation Project, York University 4700 Keele Street, North York, Ontario M3J 1P3 the adjudicator and the Refugee Division member consider (a) the human rights record of the country which the claimant has left and in which there is a fear of persecution, and (b) the disposition of previous refugee claims from that country.

-Postage Paid in Toronto Second Class Mail Registration No. 5512 Return Postage Guaranteed erto not produced refugees, might nevertheless begin doing so.
+Library Serials Dept University of Toronto TORONTO ON M5S 1A5 c/o Refugee Documentation Project, York University 4700 Keele Street, North York, Ontario M3J 1P3 Postage Paid in Toronto Second Class Mail Registration No. 5512 Return Postage Guaranteed Assessing Claims, MCCC Cont'd from page 10 the adjudicator and the Refugee Division member consider (a) the human rights record of the country which the claimant has left and in which there is a fear of persecution, and (b) the disposition of previous refugee claims from that country.
+There have been different opinions on whether these sections permit the adjudicator and Refugee Division member to consider other factors as well.
+If not, then this remains an unsatisfactory provision.
+Some people fleeing countries which have relatively good human rights records have nevertheless been recognized as refugees.
+Also, in a crisis, a country which has hitherto not produced refugees, might nevertheless begin doing so.